 5. How Do You Manage If A Problem In The Laboratory Arises?

 This question also revolves around conflict management skills, especially in unexpected circumstances.

 Tip #1: State what procedures you would do

 Tip #2: State the important traits needed to handle the unforeseen situation

-I will try my best to apply all the laboratory protocols during emergency time.
-If the problem is trivial, I will seek experts’ judgement to see what methods are fit to resolve the issue.
+I will try to apply all the laboratory protocols during emergency times.
+If the problem is trivial, I will seek experts’ judgment to see what methods are fit to resolve the issue.
 However, if the problem is of a higher scale and may cause casualties, the most important step is to halt the operation immediately.
-The most important thing in a time of emergency is to be able to stay calm and lead others to safety.
-Mental preparedness is also fundamental hence I will always remind myself to be cautious and alert at all times.
+The most important thing in a time of emergency is to stay calm and lead others to safety.
+Mental preparedness is also fundamental hence I will always remind myself to be cautious and alert.

 6. Share With Us About Your Greatest Achievement